DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 Overview
 --------------------
-	The DaoAI Mod Finder engine used images pattern feature to find the object in 2D space, then used 3D space conversion to map it to 3D space.
+	The DaoAI Mod Finder engine used an image pattern feature to find the object in 2D space, then used 3D space conversion to map it to 3D space.
 Usually at the end, it will go through point cloud alignment node to improve the 3D position accuracy.

-	The Mod Finder can be configured to find 2D or 3D model.
+	The Mod Finder can be configured to find 2D or 3D models.

 Input and Output
 --------------------